jplattel/jplattel.nl/content/post/2026-03-10-a-file-is-the-app.md

 While working with the team from the [PIlot Informatie Autonomie](https://digitalefitheid.nl/over/pilot-informatie-autonomie/) I've spoken with people from different fields, expertises and experience.
 Turns out, most of the work a knowledge worker does is being done with tools that are complicated, unintuitive, specialized and expensive.
 Want something else?
 Good luck convincing your boss, the IT department and the vendor to implement it.

-# A app as a file?
+# An app as a file?
 This idea is simple, not a one-size fits all, there are upside & downsides.
 But I do think we underestimate how much is possible with a single file.
 The basic idea is this:

 > Everything you need for a specific purpose could be contained within a `app.html` file, using your browser as the runtime & interface.